 Trustees have many duties once they have been appointed.
 Below identifies just some of their main responsibilities.

 General duty of care

-Trustees are subject to a general duty of care to must ensure that they act in the best interests of the beneficiaries.
+Trustees are subject to a general duty of care and must ensure that they act in the best interests of the beneficiaries.
 They must show such skill and care as is reasonable taking into account the circumstances.
 When taking into account what is in the best interests of the beneficiaries the trustees must act in accordance with the provisions of the trust deed.
 They must inform themselves of the provisions of the trust deed and comply strictly with the provisions of the trust as well as considering any directions that have been made by the settlor.
 In addition, they must also comply with any statutory obligations set out in the law of the trust and understand the relevant law that applies.

 Trustees have a statutory duty of care.
 They are also given wide investment powers and when complying with these obligations trustees must ensure that they seek proper and appropriate financial advice before they make a proposed investment.
 They must also continue to review the suitability of any particular investment on a periodic basis.
-In addition, they will have to meet regularly to ensure that the trust is still appropriate for the beneficiaries as well as clearly documenting any decisions they make and ensuring that they submit appropriate tax returns.
+In addition, they will have to meet regularly to ensure that the trust is still appropriate for the beneficiaries, as well as clearly documenting any decisions they make and ensuring that they submit appropriate tax returns.